 And, by the way, you don't get to apply from ground zero the year after you have been rejected.
 At many schools all you are allowed to submit is an updated information form and a single essay explaining what has changed in your life since you last applied.

-I hear this question a lot and I've heard a number of admissions officers address it—enough that I'm finally starting to discern a pattern among their answers.
+I hear this question a lot and I've heard a number of admissions officers address it — enough that I'm able to discern a pattern among their answers.
 The general opinion seems to be that changing jobs isn't a problem, especially if the change involves some kind of promotion.
 But "job churning" is frowned upon because the admissions people want you to have more than just a surface understanding of your industry.
-You need to bring a certain amount of expertise to the classroom, and changing jobs every six months will make it difficult to develop an in-depth understanding of a specific industry.
+You need to bring a certain amount of expertise into the classroom, and changing jobs every six months will make it difficult to develop an in-depth understanding of a specific industry.

 So try to stick with one job (or, at least, one industry) for a year or two.
 Otherwise you won't have much to offer a school.